On the Fallacy of Global Token Perplexity in Spoken Language Model Evaluation

 \section{Proposed Method}

-Using global token perplexity to assess acoustic consistency can lead to measurement fallacy that do not correlate with human assessments.
-Empirically, prior work have shown that perplexity in speech is often disproportionately influenced by semantic factors \cite{maimon-adi-2023-speaking, sicherman2023analysing, polyak2021speech}, limiting the expressiveness of acoustic features.
-These semantic contributions make a substantial part of global token perplexity, which introduced noise in modeling and cascades into fluctuations during sample-wise comparisons.
+Using global token perplexity to assess acoustic consistency can lead to a measurement fallacy that does not correlate with human assessments.
+Empirically, prior works have shown that perplexity in speech is often disproportionately influenced by semantic factors \cite{maimon-adi-2023-speaking, sicherman2023analysing, polyak2021speech}, limiting the expressiveness of acoustic features.
+These semantic contributions constitute a substantial part of global token perplexity, which introduces noise in modeling and cascades into fluctuations during sample-wise comparisons.
 SALMon reduced semantic volatility by ``enforcing the same speech context between comparisons,'' but strict attribute-wise independence is neither well defined nor practically attainable in speech.
 We therefore derive alternative perplexity variants that focus on modeling the target attribute—the axis along which the positive and negative speech samples are contrasted.